Shynixn/MCCoroutine/docs/wiki/docs/listener.md

 ### 3. Test the Listener

-Join and leave your server to observe changes on your database.
+Join and leave your server to observe ``getDataFromPlayer`` and ``saveData`` messages print to your server log.
+Extend it with real database operations to get familiar with how it works.

 The next page continuous by adding command executors to the plugin.